capflyingfun/stormtracker/replit.md

 ## Overview

 StormTracker is a real-time storm detection web application built with React, Express, and TypeScript.
 It provides users with live weather radar maps, storm tracking, and weather alerts based on their location.
 The application uses GPS location detection or manual location search to monitor storm activity within a customizable radius.
+Enhanced with AI-powered weather analysis that integrates National Weather Service Area Forecast Discussions for comprehensive meteorological assessments.

 ## User Preferences